 The Vital Role of Exponential Growth in Technology

-The role of exponential growth in technology is one of the reasons we will ultimately win the war on aging.
-Ray Kurzweil, I and many others continually try to explain the role of exponential growth and this is my attempt to get the point across.
+The role of exponential growth in technology is one of the main reasons we will ultimately win the war on aging.
+Ray Kurzweil, I and many others frequently try to explain the role of exponential growth and this is my attempt to get the point across.
 Regardless of how it is looked at, I simply cannot see that any argument against the exponential growth in technology can possibly make sense.
-The reason is simple, history just does not support any argument against the theory because we need look only at the past the rate of progress to see that it has always been continually accelerating.
+The reason is simple, history just does not support any argument against the theory because we need look only at the past the rate of progress to see that it has always been continually accelerating and in fact the rate of increase gets ever faster as time goes by.

 To explain this whole idea, let us just start with a $1 bill and double it each day.
 After a week you would have $128, not a lot but a significant increase.
 In another week you would have $16,383.
 It is now that the growth pattern really starts to kick off because, by the end of week three, you would have $4,194,048 and the next week you would have $27,574,274.
 Yes, heading for thirty million dollars.
 Five days later, you are drowning in cash with $882,376,768!